longyuewangdcu/Chinese-Llama-2/README.md

 ### Using the Model
 You use our fine-tuned model as follows:

 Prepare the llama2 model and lora model in your local path.
-You can download the lora model weight use this [link](https://huggingface.co/seeledu/Chinese-Llama-2-LoRA-7B/).
+You can download the lora model weight use this [link](https://huggingface.co/seeledu/Chinese-Llama-2-LoRA-7B/) or [百度网盘](https://pan.baidu.com/s/1SweESeylSd7eUkPsFucyyQ?pwd=zq4r).

 ```bash
 path= #path to the project
 model_path= #path to the origin model